 - Posted by: Surety Bond Experts

-- Category: License Bond, Permit Bond, Surety Bonds
+- Categories: License Bond, Permit Bond, Surety Bonds

 License and permit bonds are often referred to simply as license bonds.
 These are commercial bonds for specific industries, which are usually mandated in order to obtain a license to run a business legally.